 The Deep Brain Stimulation (DBS) Surgery in Hyderabad is about 24 hours or longer depending on the recovery of the patient.
 The doctors will visit the patients at regular intervals and give instructions and advice for home care.

-At Home The patient needs to keep their incisions dry and clean.
+At home, the patient needs to keep their incisions dry and clean.
 The doctors will provide instructions about how to care for yourself at home after the DBS surgery in Hyderabad.
 A magnet is given to the patient that can be used to turn off or on the neurostimulator under certain conditions.

 Specific Precautions After DBS (Deep Brain Stimulation) Surgery

-Not use heat in physical therapy to cure their muscle problems.
+Do not use heat in physical therapy to cure their muscle problems.

-Not use radar or high-voltage machines like smelting furnaces, television transmitters, radar installations or high-tension wires.
+Do not use radar or high-voltage machines like smelting furnaces, television transmitters, radar installations or high-tension wires.

 How can CARE Hospitals help?

 At CARE Hospitals, we follow international treatment protocols to provide comprehensive care and treatment for brain-related disorders.
-Our well trained medical team provides assistance and end to end care to help patients have a healthy life after the deep brain stimulation surgery in Hyderabad.
+Our well-trained medical team provides assistance and end-to-end care to help patients have a healthy life after the deep brain stimulation surgery in Hyderabad.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly